 The goal is to make your heart and lungs work harder so the body becomes more efficient at processing oxygen.

 As is true of any new form of exercise, talk with your primary care physician before getting started.
 They can help you determine how many minutes and what types of exercise are appropriate and safe.

 Resources and Tools for Seniors and Caregivers

 If you are an older adult or a family caregiver, staying connected with the latest news and resources on aging and senior care is essential.
-We invite you to visit Sunrise: Your Senior Care Resource for quick links to information on nutrition, caregiver support, financing care, and more.
+We invite you to visit our Resource Library for information on nutrition, caregiver support, financing care, and more.